St. Philip’s is so tiny. Is it a real church?

 What’s a service at St. Philip’s like?

 Joyful.
 Prayerful.
 Warm.
 There’s a lot of talking and laughter before things get underway.
-Whether it’s a normal Sunday with 35 or 40 people at each of the two masses, or a special mass bursting at the seams, worship at St. Philip’s has an intimacy and immediacy that is anything but institutional.
+Whether it’s a normal Sunday with 30 or more people at each of the two masses, or a special mass bursting at the seams, worship at St. Philip’s has an intimacy and immediacy that is anything but institutional.

 At the same time, St. Philip’s is a sacrament- and prayer-centered church that adheres in identity and mission to the Episcopal Church USA.
 Our prayer is taken from the Book of Common Prayer, with Rite 2 used at both services.
 Church members help Father Michael serve at communion.
 All are welcome in our church to receive, and the congregation is called to communion with these words: “Jesus invited everyone to His table, so all are invited to His table today.”